millsp/ts-toolbelt/README.md

 ## [🧠 Good to Know ⤢](https://github.com/pirix-gh/ts-toolbelt/issues?q=label%3Aquestion+sort%3Areactions-%2B1-desc+label%3Awiki)

-In this wiki, you'll find some extra resources for your learning & understanding.
+In this wiki, you will find some extra resources for your learning, and understanding.

-Are you missing something?
-Participate to the open-wiki by [posting your questions](https://github.com/pirix-gh/ts-toolbelt/issues/new?template=---question.md).
+**Are you missing something?** Participate to the open-wiki by [posting your questions](https://github.com/pirix-gh/ts-toolbelt/issues/new?template=---question.md).

 ## [🗞️ Announcements ⤢](https://github.com/pirix-gh/ts-toolbelt/issues?q=is%3Aissue+is%3Aopen+label%3Aannouncement+sort%3Acreated-desc)